Best Car Deals

 All this is said to let you know that published discounts only tell part of the story.
 Getting prices from several dealers and making them compete is the only way to get the best car deal.

 Car manufacturers purposely offer confusing discounts with fine print while keeping their real costs a secret.
 They do this to make it difficult to determine whether you are getting a fair price.

-Some websites track the average price others car buyers have paid for the same type of car.
-However, that doesn’t mean other buyers are getting a good price.
+Some websites track the average price other car buyers have paid for the same type of car.
+However, that doesn’t mean other buyers are getting the best car deals.